KissG549/KissG549.github.io/README.md

   - in multinational environment
   - with enterprise environment
   - with high available system
-  - with missiong critical system
+  - with mission critical system
   - in customer facing role
   - position with high responsibility
   - having ownership